Sugiuma/Deep_Learning_Project/README.md

 #### 4.1 Custom CNN

-This 3-layer convolutional baseline (16, 32, 64 filters) served as our control.
+This 3-layer convolutional baseline (16, 32, 64 filters) served as the control.
 It utilizes ReLU activation and MaxPooling for spatial dimensionality reduction, with a dropout-heavy fully connected head to prevent the network from memorizing the training samples.

 #### 4.2 CNN with Regularization

 To address early-stage gradient instability, this iteration introduced Batch Normalization after each convolutional layer.
-We implemented L2 weight decay (1e-4) and increased the dropout rate to 0.5 to penalize large weights and prevent the model from becoming overly sensitive to specific training features.
+Implemented L2 weight decay (1e-4) and increased the dropout rate to 0.5 to penalize large weights and prevent the model from becoming overly sensitive to specific training features.

 #### 4.3 EfficientNet-B0